Spirit of the Dance: Florent Schmitt’s Suite sans esprit de suite (1937-38)

 Gabriel Fauré was Florent Schmitt’s most influential teacher at the Paris Conservatoire.
 Schmitt also studied with Jules Massenet, Théodore Dubois, Albert Lavignac and Théodore Gédalge.

-The second movement, Charmilles, is also dancelike but in a wholly different way: It is a dreamy and tender barcarolle.
+The second movement, Charmilles, is also dancelike but in a wholly different way: It is a languorous and tender barcarolle.
 The epigraph hints at this as follows:

 “Dreamy young girls wander in the autumnal park: their silky trains brush against the dead leaves.
 They place themselves in the pool’s waters — then, in the arms of their lovers, disappear through the deep alleys.”